pdjr-signalk/pdjr-skplugin-devantech/README.md

 Secondly, the plugin installs a handler on each defined Signal K relay output channel that translates state change requests into relay module operating commands.
+The plugin uses the TCP ASCII module operating mode.

 ## Configuration